terms4fairskills/FAIRterminology/README.md

 This repository will be used to store the OWL version of the terminology, plus related files.
 Many of these files will be a 'work in progress'.

+In July 2020, we received notification of our successful application for EOSC co-creation funding to continue this work.

+Thanks to our successful EOSC co-creation proposal, we will continue to develop the FAIR Skills Terminology (FST) with our annotation and coordination groups to create v0.1 of the terminology.
+We will use a number of real-world use cases to drive this development to ensure a broad and pragmatic initial spread of terms.
+These terms will be refined via iterative annotation of training materials.
+Annotation will be performed using the Semaphora tool and will continue until an initial prototype terminology is created.

-We will use this repository as a space to work on the pipeline from the terms4FAIRskills google spreadsheet (used to generate and collate the terms and their definitions) to a true hierarchial terminology, using Robot and hand-crafted artisanal csv files.
+We will use this repository as a space to work on the development of the terminology, from a collaborative google spreadsheet(used to generate and collate the terms and their definitions) to a true hierarchial terminology, including terms from other terminologies such as CASRAI, using Robot and hand-crafted artisanal csv files.

-For more information on the technical aspects of converting the google spreadsheet to the OWL file, please contact either Peter McQuilton and/or Allyson Lister.
+For more information on any of the technical aspects of this work, please contact either Peter McQuilton and/or Yann Le Franc.

 ## Attribution of Tools